jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

   import module_98
   import module_99

-If you left ``pytest-watch`` running from :doc:`How to make a Test Driven Development Environment </how_to/make_tdd_environment>` you should see something like the following in your terminal
+If you left ``pytest-watch`` running from :doc:`How to make a python test driven development environment </how_to/make_tdd_environment>` you should see something like the following in your terminal

 .. code-block:: python